You must choose.

 While we can't help you melt the faces off of malicious attackers trying to exploit your resources, we can help you on your quest to guard your holy grail, your true secrets.
 Good security means making it as hard as possible for attackers to succeed.
 While bad actors might never stop trying, we can set traps and act with expediency when tripwires are triggered.

 We are committed to helping everyone improve their secrets management maturity.
 You can get started with ggcanary today completely for free.
-Combine honeytokens with the power of the GitGuardian Platform to detect and remediate incidents, and you can go down in history as a secret management expert.
+Combine honeytokens, such as ggcanary tokens, with the power of the GitGuardian Platform to detect and remediate incidents, and you can go down in history as a secret management expert.